 The Company owns about 2,030.2 has. of land in Mankayan, Benguet, where its plants and mining facilities are located.
 As discussed above, it has two (2) Mineral Production Agreements with the Government, namely: MPSA Nos.
-001-90 (for which an application for renewal is pending with the MGB and subject of a petition with the Supreme Court) and 151-2000-CAR.
+001-90 (for which an application for renewal is pending with the MGB) and 151-2000-CAR.